jradwan/Piwigo-physical_photo_move/README.md

 ### Moving an Album

 Select a destination album (only other physical albums are shown).
 The current album with its sub-albums are also hidden from the list, preventing you from moving a parent folder into itself or into one its children.
-You can also select the "Root Album" to move the album into your gallery's top-level album.
+You can also select the "Root Album" to move the album into your gallery's top-level.

 ![UI screenshot](resources/ppm-main-ui-folder.jpg)